ministryofjustice/laa-apply-for-legal-aid/README.md

 ## Initial setup
 This requires your gpg key to have been added to git-crypt.
 Liaise with another developer to action the steps in [git-crypt.md](docs/git-crypt.md)

-Once the pull request has been merged, re-pull master and run
+Once the pull request has been merged, re-pull main and run

 ```
 git-crypt unlock